arzam16/mt6575_77_mainline_support/README.md

 Pro-tip: use .XZ compression for both kernel and ramdisk.
 It will take a few more seconds to boot, but you'll save a lot of precious space.
 Just for the sake of example, BOOTIMG partition on my tablet is just 6144 kB.

+## But where's a DTS for MT6575?

+Since MT6577 is a dual-core version of MT6575, just remove the second CPU core definition from DTS and you're ready.
+MT6575 also lacks 3rd I2C bus, but as of now it's not declared for MT6577 either.

+It might be a great idea to use MT6575 as a base DTS, and create a small DTS for MT6577 with all necessary changes like second CPU core and third I2C bus.

 ## Post scriptum

 I would like to thank everyone in [postmarketOS community](https://wiki.postmarketos.org/wiki/Category:Community) who helped me and expressed any kind of support.